telfordmisph/ppc-new/README.md

 ## ⚙️ Environment Setup

-Copy the example environment file and set the required variables:
+Copy the example environment file and set the required variables (duplicate and rename or by terminal):

 ```bash
 cp .env.example .env